-So far, we started from a Gaussian noise data sample, incorporated daily LO rates, and devised a new strategy with stop-loss that not only limits the daily loss, but generates positive returns.
+So far, we started from a Gaussian noise data sample, incorporated daily LO rates, and devised a new strategy with stop-loss that not only limits the daily loss but generates positive returns.

 In addition, we can devise another strategy that employs a sell limit order to lock in profits.
 Using daily HI, we can examine whether the limit price is breached and construct new strategy returns.

-How about a strategy that employs both: stop-loss and limit order?
+How about a strategy that employs both: stop-loss and a limit order?
 Unfortunately, the data set we have doesn’t contain information about whether the HI occurs before or after the LO that day.

 The takeaway here is that we can start with a data series that looks no more than Gaussian white noise, but with the introduction of new information (e.g. Daily HI and LO, volume, interest-rate parity, G8 summit events, etc.), we can derive a new time series with more favorable characteristics.